 I can’t believe it’s already June—but here we are, and I have a lot going on this summer that I can’t wait to share with you guys!
-So much, in fact, that I’ll be moving to biweekly blog posts.
+So much, in fact, that I’ll be moving to biweekly blog posts on my web site, siennamaegomez.com.
 After almost two years of posting every Thursday and nearly 50,000 of you subscribed (thank you so much!), I’ll now be posting every other Thursday!
 Make sure you’re following me on Instagram, Snapchat, and Tiktok, because I’ll still be posting my day-to-day there!

 I also can’t believe that June 11 will mark Sienna Swim’s first year in business!
 I get lots of emails and messages from mostly women, asking for advice on how to run a business and where to start.
 So here are five lessons we’ve learned this year.
 If you’re thinking of starting a business, these lessons might help!